urban-study/iron-hong.github.io/_posts/2019-01-24-advanced-lanes.md

 ## Final result-Please click the thumbnail to view the video:
 [![video result](https://img.youtube.com/vi/w1pMOmGl-lU/hqdefault.jpg)](https://youtu.be/w1pMOmGl-lU)

+## Summary:
+ -  The aim of this project is to determine the lane from video stream data.

 ## Braingstorming:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.